JayValerio/post-install-config/README.md

 </p>

 <p>
-  For this Example we will be creating our own role, Supreme Admin, to showcase how it works.
+  For this Example we will be creating our own role "Supreme Admin" to showcase how it works.
 </p>

 <p>